 During the 1970s and early 1980s, Summit’s establishment was among the first to offer live entertainment, and she promoted the careers of numerous young gay and lesbian artists, including Diana Straight-as-an-Arrow, Chris Clason and Wacker Drive.
 His ‘n Hers became well known for its “open mike,” and was considered by many to have the “best burgers” in Chicago.
 Summit produced a record album “Gay and Straight Together,” featuring performers who appeared at His ‘n Hers.

 She appeared in the film “Before Stonewall,” which chronicled pre-1968 activities of the national gay and lesbian community.
 Along with QED Productions, Gary Chichester and R.J.
 Chaffin, Summit later co-produced “Crimes of Hate,” a documentary film about anti-gay and anti-lesbian occurrences in Chicago.

-Summit is especially proud of being a parent, having adopted — against all odds — a child of racially-mixed lineage, rearing her to adulthood and proving that lesbians and gays can be good parents.
+Summit was especially proud of being a parent, having adopted — against all odds — a child of racially-mixed lineage, rearing her to adulthood, and proving that lesbians and gays can be good parents.

-She has been honored twice by the Gay Chicago Magazine Awards, and was also recognized by Mattachine Midwest.
-Summit has also been the recipient of the John Michie Award from Dignity Chicago and the Glynn Sudbery Award [for community service] from the Gay and Lesbian Caucus of the Independent Voters of Illinois and Independent Precinct Organization.
-(Please note: this information has not been updated since the time of the member’s induction).
+She was honored twice by the Gay Chicago Magazine Awards and was also recognized by Mattachine Midwest.
+Summit was also the recipient of the John Michie Award from Dignity Chicago and the Glynn Sudbery Award [for community service] from the Gay and Lesbian Caucus of the Independent Voters of Illinois and Independent Precinct Organization.
+She passed away on May 17, 2023, shortly after losing her wife, Janan Lindley to cancer.